Lo Mang

-Lo Mang is a Hong Kong martial artist and actor who was born as Lo Kwan Lam in Hong Kong on 23 July 1952.
+Lo Mang is a Hong Kong martial artist and actor who was born in Hong Kong on 23 July 1952.
 Primarily known for starring in Shaw Brothers kung fu movies during the latter part of the 1970s and into the 1980s.
 He is a member of the famous ensemble known as the Venom Mob who were renowned for their martial arts and acting skills.